 Sub DisplayChar(ByVal theChar As Char) ' Add code that displays Char data.
 End Sub Sub DisplayInt(ByVal theInteger As Integer) ' Add code that displays Integer data.
 End Sub Sub DisplayDouble(ByVal theDouble As Double) ' Add code that displays Double data.
 End Sub

-Overloading, overriding, and shadowing are similar concepts that can be easy to confuse.
+Note Overloading, overriding, and shadowing are similar concepts that can be easy to confuse.
 See Introduction to Objects in Visual Basic for more information.

 You create an overloaded member for a class by adding two or more properties or methods with the same name.
 Except for overloaded derived members, each overloaded member must have different parameter lists, and the following items cannot be used as a differentiating feature when overloading a property or procedure:

-Modifiers, such as ByVal or ByRef, that apply to a member, or parameters of the member.
+- Modifiers, such as ByVal or ByRef, that applies to a member, or parameters of the member.

 The Overloads keyword is optional when overloading, but if any overloaded member uses the Overloads keyword, then all other overloaded members with the same name must also specify this keyword.